 Governmental funds.
 The focus of the Authority's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the Authority's financing requirements.
 In particular, unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.
-As of the end of the current fiscal year, the Authority's governmental funds reported combined ending fund balances of \$6,262,992, an increase of \$976,605, in comparison with the prior year. \$5,526,808 is restricted and available only for spending for the benefit of the applicable TIF district.
+As of the end of the current fiscal year, the Authority's governmental funds reported combined ending fund balances of \$7,132,752, an increase of \$869,760 in comparison with the prior year. \$6,636,680 is restricted and available only for spending for the benefit of the applicable TIF district.

 The General Fund is the chief operating fund of the Authority.
-At the end of the current fiscal year, unassigned fund balance of the General Fund was \$733,072.
+At the end of the current fiscal year, unassigned fund balance of the General Fund was \$461,467.
 As a measure of the General Fund's liquidity, it may be useful to compare unassigned fund balance to total fund expenditures.
-Unassigned fund balance represents 20 percent of total General Fund expenditures (which includes a one time capital outlay transaction related to the purchase of the Civic Square property of \$1,708,802).
-During the current fiscal year, the fund balance of the Authority's General Fund decreased by \$161,123 compared to an anticipated decrease of \$320,700.
-The change in fund balance was attributed to actual expenditures being under the amended budget by approximately \$325,000, and actual revenues received being less than the budget by approximately \$166,000.
+Unassigned fund balance represents 17.8 percent of total General Fund expenditures.
+During the current fiscal year, the fund balance of the Authority's General Fund decreased by \$274,717 compared to an anticipated decrease of \$161,000.

-The TIF 97 Special Revenue Fund had a fund balance of \$4,812,421, which increased \$945,809 although anticipated to decrease \$153,0000.
-This difference was attributed to larger than anticipated Brownfield reimbursements related to the parking deck debt payments and actual expenditures being under budget because of the timing of construction projects the district has committed funding to.
+The TIF 97 Special Revenue Fund had a fund balance of \$5,543,747, which increased \$731,326 although anticipated to decrease \$968,400.
+This difference was attributed to actual expenditures being under budget because of the timing of construction projects the district has committed funding to.

-The Old Town TIF Special Revenue Fund has a fund balance of \$714,387, an increase of \$191,919, compared to a projected decrease of \$227,750.
+The Old Town TIF Special Revenue Fund has a fund balance of \$1,127,538, an increase of \$413,151 compared to a projected decrease of \$291,700.
 The timing of district funded construction projects was the key factor in the increased fund balance for the Old Town TIF Fund.